raito-io/raito-io.github.io/docs/guides/databricks_sync_with_cloud.md

 To do this, check out the section in the [Snowflake guide](/docs/guide/cloud#create-a-raito-cloud-user-for-the-cli-connection).

-## Create a data source in Raito Cloud
+## Create a Data Source in Raito Cloud

 Now that the CLI is working, sign in to your Raito Cloud instance.

 In the left navigation pane go to `Data Sources` > `All data sources`.
-You should see a button on the top right, `Add data source`.
-This will guide you through a short wizard to create a new data source.
+You should see a button on the top right, `Add Data Source`.
+This will guide you through a short wizard to create a new Data Source.
 The main things that you will need to configure are

 * `Data source type`.
 Select your data warehouse type.
 We are constantly adding new connectors, and you will be able to create and use your own if needed.
 * `Data source name`.
-Give your data source a good descriptive name, separating it from other data sources.
+Give your Data Source a good descriptive name, separating it from other data sources.
 For this example we'll choose 'Databricks Test'.
 * `Data source description`.
-Accompany your data source with a meaningful description.
+Accompany your Data Source with a meaningful description.

-Once the data source has been created, you are ready to connect the Raito CLI with it.
+Once the Data Source has been created, you are ready to connect the Raito CLI with it.

 ## Raito CLI Configuration

-On the main page of the newly created data source, you will see two options to set up the CLI for this new data source.
+On the main page of the newly created Data Source, you will see two options to set up the CLI for this new Data Source.
 In this guide, we'll follow the first (recommended) option.

 Simply copy the command presented in the first option by clicking the `Copy to clipboard` button.
 Next, simply paste it in a terminal window and press Enter.

-The Raito CLI `add-target` command will now guide you through the process to add your newly created data source as a target in the Raito CLI configuration.
+The Raito CLI `add-target` command will now guide you through the process to add your newly created Data Source as a target in the Raito CLI configuration.

 If this is the first time configuring the CLI, you will first be asked for some additional information to connect the Raito CLI to Raito Cloud.
 In these steps, you'll need the email and password of the user you created in Raito Cloud in a previous step.